 The erroneous mileage reading puts a damper on Stride’s accuracy.
-If this is anything to go by, Stride isn't great at tracking mileage as it may lead to inaccurate tax deductions and earnings.
+If this is anything to go by, Stride isn’t great at tracking mileage, which may lead to inaccurate tax deductions and earnings.
 Stride lets you manually add mileage if you forget to track miles for a delivery trip.

 Unlike SherpaShare, Stride gave us one continuous track, indicating all the turns we took during our mock delivery trip.
-You can zoom in on the map to trace specific streets to show you were in an area at some point during the journey.
+In addition, you can zoom in on the map to trace specific streets to show you were in an area at some point during the journey.
 Sadly, without timestamps, the map becomes a jumble of tracks and doesn’t help determine when you delivered a good.

 Given Stride is geared toward solo drivers, we’re not surprised that some features are missing.
 There’s no geofencing, which is an excellent addition for companies managing a group of drivers.
-Moreover, there’s no route planning feature, and Stride doesn’t come with an equally capable substitute.
+Moreover, there’s no route planning feature, and Stride doesn’t have an equally capable substitute.

 Since Stride supports manual mileage tracking, it puts your privacy in your hands.
 You decide when the app can actively track your mileage.
 As long you stop mileage tracking, the app will have no details about your whereabouts outside office hours.

 Stride is a free app.
 However, the mobile app may be unavailable on the Google Play store in some regions despite being free.
-In that case, users have to install the app via the APK file version.
+In that case, users must install the app via the APK file version.